 Ms. Sneed Dreads Teaching Measurement

 “I know the feeling,” Mrs. Brown replied.
-“Who wants to begin that awful chapter in the math book?
+“Who wants to begin that awful chapter in the fourth grade math book?
 It’s filled with page after page of daunting material.
-To make it easier (and more fun), teach a little measurement every day.
-Here are a few ideas to get you started.”
+Customary measurement.
+Metric measurement.
+Ugh.

 About How Big Is a…?